kstenerud/concise-encoding/ce-structure.md

 By default, a map is unordered and does not allow duplicate keys.
 Different rules can be set using a schema.

-Keys must be unique across numeric data types.
-For example, the following keys are considered duplicates:

- * Integer value 2000
- * Floating point value 2000.0

-**Note**: The string value "2000" is not numeric, and would not be considered a duplicate of 2000 or 2000.0.

 #### Keyable types

 Only certain types can be used as keys in map-like containers: